Township Snippets

 a Google view of the area above

-1870 Lake View Township chartered its first post office to be located at the Old Town Hall building on Addison and Halsted streets with a map of the township for that year.
+1870 Lake View Township chartered its first post office to be located at the Old Town Hall building on Addison and Halsted streets.
+The population of the township was 1,841.

 Also, 1871 Petitions for Street Improvements

-Chicago Fire starts/stops just beyond the border with Chicago on the north side of Fullerton Avenue.
+1871 October 8th through the 10th of that month the Great Chicago Fire starts/stops just beyond the border with Chicago on the north side of Fullerton Avenue but not by much.

 The shaded area indicate the fires reach - 1871 map